Advertisement

 The first step to claiming unemployment benefits in Austria is to register as unemployed with the AMS.
 Then you can submit an application to make a claim.

-As the Covid-19 pandemic continues, applications should be submitted via an eAMS account, which is an online portal of the AMS.
+Applications should be submitted via an eAMS account, which is an online portal of the AMS.
 Registration for an eAMS account can be found here.

 READ ALSO: How to find a job in winter sports in Austria